IgorPio07/IgorPio07/README.md

 - 👋 Hi, I’m Igor Pio
 - 👀 I’m interested in Python OOP and Data Science
 - 🌱 I’m currently learning Python
-- 📫 How to reach me igorpio2002@gmail.com
+- 📫 How to reach me pioigor@usp.br

 <!---
 IgorPio07/IgorPio07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.